 My mother used to make Blackened Swordfish very often for us.
 Also, she used to serve us Greek Orzo salad alongside it.
 It tasted divine.
 After learning the Blackened Swordfish recipe from her, I began to make it as well during weekends.
 Now, all my friends, as well as family, ask me to cook Blackened Swordfish over get-togethers.
 I love this honour granted to me!

 If your mouth is watering by merely reading about it, I will be explaining how to make Blackened Swordfish at home.
-So, let’s check out the Blackened Swordfish Recipe.
+But here are some other amazing recipes that you should definitely try.

 Ingredients Required for Blackened Swordfish Recipe